-The Tor Project has a competitive benefits package, including a generous PTO policy, 16 paid holidays per year (including the week between Christmas and New Year's, when the office is closed), and flexible work schedule.
+The Tor Project has a competitive benefits package, including a generous PTO policy, at least 16 paid holidays per year (including the week between Christmas and New Year's, when the office is closed), and flexible work schedule.
 Insurance benefits vary by employment status and country of residence.

 Notice: Due to U.S. sanctions and embargo regulations, The Tor Project, Inc. is not able to hire individuals with citizenship of certain countries, including but not limited to Russia, North Korea, Cuba, Iraq, Iran, and Syria.

 The Tor Project, Inc. is an equal opportunity, affirmative action employer.